whistlinwilly/stackvm/README.md

 # Status

-- the api is missing tracing support, this will likely be the next thing to come as it greatly aids writing tests
 - many basic ops are coded, but not yet tested
-- fork/branch infrastructure is ~80% in place, need to complete the `context` interface
 - better support for normal termination "errors" is planned: symbolication will be attempted for non-zero halt codes, probably through a lookup provided by `context`